apache/pulsar/site2/docs/administration-pulsar-shell.md

 # Non interactive mode
-Pulsar shell's non-interactive mode is great for running bunch of admin commands sequentially.
+To run a bunch of admin commands sequentially, you can use Pulsar shell's non-interactive mode.
 For example, to set up a new tenant with policies, you would normally need to run multiple `pulsar-admin` commands.

 Let's say you want to create a new tenant `new-tenant` with a namespace `new-namespace` in it.